Clinical/Research Focus

 About

-Dr. McCullough received her Ph.D. from Indiana University in Higher Education, concentrating in educational psychology and learning science.
-Her academic background is in social-cognitive psychology and this paradigm is the focus of her research revolving around gender and racial disparities in higher education, student leadership and identity development, and mentoring.
-She currently serves as Herron’s Assistant Dean of Admissions and Student Affairs, providing strategic leadership for the successful design, development, assessment, and implementation of enrollment management functions.
-She is responsible for determining priorities and initiatives for undergraduate and graduate students including admission and orientation to the school, academic progress, behavioral conduct, academic and career advising, First-Year Experience programming, curriculum development, co-curricular initiatives, retention efforts, and degree conferrals.
-Dr. McCullough also holds an adjunct faculty role in the Art Therapy graduate program, teaching human development theory, serving on the program advisory board, and mentoring students on their research practice.
+Dr. Shannon McCullough received her Ph.D. from Indiana University in Higher Education, concentrating in educational psychology and learning science.
+She serves on Herron’s leadership team as the Assistant Dean of Admissions and Student Affairs, providing strategic leadership for the successful design, development, assessment, and implementation of enrollment management functions.
+Dr. McCullough also holds an associate faculty role in the Art Therapy graduate program, teaching human development theory, serving on the program advisory board, and mentoring students on their research practice.
+Her academic background is in social-cognitive and developmental psychology, focusing her research around gender and racial disparities in higher education, student leadership and identity development, and mentoring.

 • McCullough, S. R. (2019, October).
 The impact of peer mentoring and breaking down barriers to persistence of women in STEM.
 Assessment Institute, Indianapolis, IN.